HypeCheck

 1 of 3 claims supported by evidence.

-"Promotes healthy skin, hair, and nails" Supported
+"Promotes healthy skin, hair, nails" Partial

-Based on: Collagen Types 1 & 3
+Based on: Hydrolyzed Collagen Types 1 & 3

-"Bone and joint support" Partial
+"Supports bone and joint health" Partial

-Based on: Collagen Types 1 & 3
+Based on: Hydrolyzed Collagen Types 1 & 3

 1 supported · 2 partial